pmaier983/gaulish/README.md

 ### Low Priority

 - [ ] Setup i18n? (try again :cry:) (try: https://twitter.com/tomlienard/status/1675512683007705090?s=46&t=AvxOErBZQssdPziieqzO9w - it works in app directory!)(look into https://crowdin.com/)
+- [ ] Generate random usernames along the order of "SlowSailor"
 - [ ] Setup Github Actions (Build on commit?)
   - we get this automatically with Vercel.
 Shift to github only when we want something more verbose.
 - [ ] Setup Ad Sense